DavesCodeMusings/school-coding-lab/docs/rpi/remote_access.md

 For Chromebooks, we'll need to make SSH available through a web browser.
 This is covered next.

-> You can find your Raspberry Pi's IP address using the command `ifconfig` or by hovering over the up/down arrow in the upper right corner of the Raspberry Pi OS desktop.
+> You can find your Raspberry Pi's IP address using the command `ifconfig` or by hovering the mouse pointer over the up/down arrow in the upper right corner of the Raspberry Pi OS desktop.
 >
 > ![IP Address](../images/IP_Address.png)
 >